CannyLab/summary_loop/README.md

 python train_summary_loop.py --experiment wikinews_test --dataset_file data/wikinews.db
 ```

+## CNN/DM Test Set Model Generation

+We provide the 11,490 summaries produces by the Summary Loop models on the test portion of the CNN/Daily Mail dataset.
+The release is [available here](https://github.com/CannyLab/summary_loop/releases/tag/0.3).
+This is intended to facilitate comparison to future work, and analysis work, such as analysis of abstractiveness and factuality.

 ## Scorer Models

 The Coverage and Fluency model and Guardrails scores can be used separately for analysis, evaluation, etc.